edgelesssys/docs.edgeless.systems/edgelessdb/getting-started/quickstart-simulation.md

 Failed to get quote: OE_PLATFORM_ERROR
 ```

-Note that EdgelessDB is now waiting for the [manifest](concepts.md#manifest).
-Also note that EdgelessDB can't get an SGX attestation quote in simulation mode.
+The error is expected, because EdgelessDB can't get an SGX attestation quote in simulation mode.
+EdgelessDB is now waiting for the [manifest](concepts.md#manifest).

 ## Generate certificates and create a manifest
 You will now create a manifest that defines a root user.
 This user is authenticated by an X.509 certificate.

-Generate a CA to issue user certificates.
-Generate a user certificate and sign it:
+Generate a certificate authority (CA) and a corresponding user certificate:
 ```bash
 openssl req -x509 -newkey rsa -nodes -subj '/CN=My CA' -keyout ca-key.pem -out ca-cert.pem
 openssl req -newkey rsa -nodes -subj '/CN=rootuser' -keyout key.pem -out csr.pem